ArduPilot/ardupilot_wiki/common/source/docs/common-here-plus-gps.rst

 This GPS is connected to the autopilot using the supplied 8-pin clickmate connector (if using a Cube) or an optional 4pin+6pin DF13 connector (if using Pixhawk).

-A smaller GPS (also known as the "base station") labelled "here+" is also included along with it's external antenna.
+A smaller GPS (also known as the "base station") labelled "here+" is also included along with its external antenna.
 This GPS is connected to the ground station PC using the supplied USB cable.

 Below is a diagram showing how to connect the Here+ to a Pixhawk.